-- Has completed or is on track to complete at least 60 academic credit 1 d.
-2 hours by the end of the semester in which the funds are provided.
-3 - Has completed the Free Application for Federal Student Aid (FAFSA) e. for the academic year in which the funds are provided. - Has an unpaid balance with the eligible constituent institution.
-This f. may include an unpaid balance for tuition, fees, room, board, or other expenses of attendance. - Report.
-The Board of Governors of The University of North Carolina shall report (c) on each Completion Assistance Program established pursuant to this section to the Joint Legislative Education Oversight Committee no later than March 15 of each year.
-The report shall include, at a minimum, an analysis of the impact of each Program on the following: - (1) On-time graduation rates. - (2) Student debt at graduation. - Allocation of Funds.
+- 1 d.
+Has completed or is on track to complete at least 60 academic credit 2 hours by the end of the semester in which the funds are provided.
+3 e.
+Has completed the Free Application for Federal Student Aid (FAFSA) - e.
+Has completed the Free Application for Federal Student Aid (FAFSA) for the academic year in which the funds are provided. - f.
+Has an unpaid balance with the eligible constituent institution.
+This may include an unpaid balance for tuition, fees, room, board, or other expenses of attendance. - (c) Report.
+The Board of Governors of The University of North Carolina shall report on each Completion Assistance Program established pursuant to this section to the Joint Legislative Education Oversight Committee no later than March 15 of each year.
+The report shall include, at a minimum, an analysis of the impact of each Program on the following: - (1) On-time graduation rates. - (2) Student debt at graduation. - (d) Allocation of Funds.
 The Board shall allocate funds provided for the Program to each eligible constituent institution of The University of North Carolina proportional to the number of undergraduate students enrolled at each eligible constituent institution who are residents of North Carolina and recipients of a federal Pell Grant."